Drunkard stalls bird rescue to treat it with 'home remedy'

-Obstructs rescuers from treating the injured kite, insists on applying turmeric powder on its wounded wing; finally, the Khadak police intervened to help save the bird
+Obstructs rescuers from treating the injured kite, insists on applying turmeric powder on its wounded wing; finally, the cops intervene to help save the bird

 Bird lovers eager to save a badly injured male kite had to fight off a drunkard, who assumed custody of the bird and refused to hand it over to rescuers, in order to apply turmeric powder on its wound.

 Kite-runner: Bablu Sayyed being led away by beat marshals after he attempted to walk away with the injured kite

 He was so adamant that he would not let rescuers so much as touch the bird.
 Ultimately, the local police had to intervene.
 Cops took him to the police chowky and handed over the bird to the rescuers for proper medical aid.

 The drama started after Sayyed Faisal, a third-year BCom student, along with other residents of Bhavani Peth, noticed a bird lying unconscious on the steps of one of the shops in the area.